keshav-c/algo/trees-and-graphs/02-graphs/problem.md

 ## Challenge

 You will be given lists of numbers as input based on the above format.
-Then start from Node `0` and repeatedly visit the next connected node until you reach Node `4`.
+Then start from any Node and repeatedly visit the connected nodes until you reach the destination node.
 You need to return an array with all the nodes visited.

-While Nodes don't necessarily have a set order for their connections, in this challenge you should go to the _first_ Node in the list of input.
-For example, in the above graph, go from `0` to `2` to `5` to `4` and then stop.

 ## Example